Welcome to the GovHack Handbook!

 Security and building access

 Volunteers will be onsite for every hour of the event.
 After hours, the building will be locked.
-A phone number will be placed at the entry to the venue if you have trouble gaining access.

 Neither the event organisers nor venue operators can accept responsibility for personal belongings left unattended onsite.
 If you don’t have a trusted person to look after your belongings, we recommend taking them with you if you leave the venue.

 OH&S refers to the policies, procedures, legislations and activities, which aim to protect the health and safety of people within a workplace.
 Specific ways to limit hazards to yourself or another person whilst participating in GovHack are listed below.

 It is imperative that your health and safety is never compromised.

 - If you have any existing injuries, inform a volunteer

 - If you notice any hazards, report them immediately to a volunteer (e.g. water spillages)